 Despite his imposing figure, Chang was described as “one of the noblest and gentlest of men” by his friends.
 He was also a skilled linguist, and spoke several languages fluently.
 His looks, too, were admired, although sometimes perhaps begrudgingly: “Judged by a Chinese standard of beauty, Chang may really be called handsome.
 His expression is singularly mild and gentle, almost to effeminacy.
 There is something very courteous and engaging, too, in his mien as he walks about from one spectator to another, shaking hands with all who desire that honour,” wrote the Sydney Morning Herald in the 1870s.

 Chang turned the offer down.
-In fact, when the Chinese giant first began touring, he seems to have been accompanied by a Chinese wife, Kin Foo, though it’s also possible their relationship was crafted for the show.
+In fact, when the Chinese Giant first began touring, he seemed to have been accompanied by a Chinese wife, Kin Foo, though it’s possible their relationship was crafted for the show.
 Kin Foo disappears from the records around 1871, when Chang met and married Liverpool-born Catherine Santley in Australia.
 They went on to have two children, one born in Shanghai and the other in Paris.

 In 1890, Chang retired and moved to Bournemouth with his family.
-The now world-famous performer was suffering from what was probably tuberculosis, and Bournemouth, with its sea air and pine-filled walkways, was a popular Victorian health spa at the time.
+The now world-famous performer was suffering from what was probably tuberculosis, and Bournemouth, with its sea air and pine-filled walkways, was a popular health spa in Victorian times.
 Chang and his wife opened up a shop selling tea and Chinese curios in their home.

 The house where Chang lived is now a hotel.
 Though the reputed 10-foot walls are gone, the raised windows and ceilings and the extended doorways remain.
 An old newspaper cutting and a photo on display in the dining room also serve as reminders of the outstanding entertainer who once lived here.